MaximKononenko/helm/demos/demo-infra-vm-06-traits/README.md

 # 1. Review configuration with data disks
 cat vm-with-data-disks.yaml

-# Application has 3 components:
+# Application has 1 component with dataDisks parameter:
-# - vm: The virtual machine (azure-vm component)
+# - vm: The virtual machine with 2 data disks
-# - data-disk-db: 256GB Premium_LRS disk for database files
+#   - Disk 0: 256GB Premium_LRS for database files (ReadWrite caching)
-# - data-disk-logs: 128GB StandardSSD_LRS disk for logs
+#   - Disk 1: 128GB StandardSSD_LRS for logs (No caching)
+# Data disks are automatically created and attached!

 # 2. Create VM with data disks
 kubectl apply -f vm-with-data-disks.yaml